 Things to consider when having a tattoo

 - Ensure that the artist uses sterile needles.
-You can expect to see the needle removed from the packaging in front of you.
-A good tattooist will be happy to demonstrate that they are following correct procedures and answer any questions you may have.
-If they are not, then go elsewhere.
+A good artist will remove the needle from the packaging in front of you, and will be happy to demonstrate that they are following correct procedures and answer your questions.
+If they are not, then go elsewhere

 If you are thinking about having a tattoo, have a look at this short video 'Before you ink think'

 What are the risks involved with having a tattoo?

 - If the correct hygiene procedures are not followed there is a risk of infection, including blood borne viral infections such as HIV and hepatitis

 - Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection

 - Septicaemia – a serious systemic infection (ie: affecting the whole body).
 It may be life threatening and requires immediate treatment with antibiotics

 If you have any concerns about a tattooist or the premises they are working from, contact us using our Online form.
 We can only deal with hygiene related issues, we are unable to comment or deal with the quality of the artwork.